-The state of the s ıhle Tenn Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on this Assessment anning, performing and evaluating Marks Description 41-50 Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on the performing and evaluating) Description A candidate should demonstrate under applied conditions: • a detailed understanding of the rules and regulations for highly successful play; • a very good understanding of tactics with the ability to plan strategies appropriate to all phases of the game; • an ability to produce all the strokes with consistency in a match situation.
+Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on able Tennis Assessment Ianning, performing and evaluating Marks Description A candidate should demonstrate under applied conditions: • a detailed understanding of the rules and regulations for highly successful play; Table Tennis Assessment Planning, I performing and evaluating Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for highly successful play; a very good understanding of tactics with the ability to plan strategies appropriate to all phases of the game; an ability to produce all the strokes with consistency in a match situation.
 He/she can display topspin and backspin and can play all strokes at random with a variety of services.
 A feature of his/her play is the ability to move quickly into position in order to enable him/her to maximise his/her effectiveness and also to show a good element of disguise in the serve.
 31-40 A candidate should demonstrate under applied conditions: a good understanding of the rules and regulations for successful play; a good understanding of roles and conditions of play and the knowledge to use them to advantage in the game; an ability to combine the basic strokes in a singles practice drill.
 He/she can use spin effectively in most strokes and the serve.
 He/she has effective footwork in both practice and match situations and can use it to good effect in attacking shots; an ability to apply tactics successfully to overcome opponents' weaknesses.
 21-30 A candidate should demonstrate under applied conditions: a sound understanding of the rules and regulations for successful play; a sound understanding of positioning and specific role awareness; an ability to combine the three basic strokes in practice but not necessarily alternating from one stroke to another in the same practice drill.
 He/she is able to apply top spin on the forehand and backhand in a practice rather than match situation.
 He/she has acquired some footwork technique and can use it in practice situations but has difficulties in a match situation.
 He/she can perform the short and long serve with restricted use of spin; an ability to apply simple tactics with a measure of success in a game situation.
 11-20 A candidate should demonstrate under applied conditions: a basic understanding of the rules and regulations in order to play a recognised version of the game; an ability to organise him/herself and others well for a practice game; an ability to perform three basic strokes, namely the backhand push, forehand drive in a simple rally.
 He/she can adopt the basic stance but his/her inability to 'read' the game and his/her lack of footwork result in frequent ineffective returns.
 He/she is limited to the basic serve where he/she concentrates on variations in speed of serve rather than spin; an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
 0-10 A candidate should demonstrate under applied conditions: a limited understanding of the rules and regulations of the game; a limited ability to organise him/herself and others in order to improve simple techniques in practice; an ability to perform a backhand push shot with a measure of consistency but inability to maintain a basic rally in practice.
 He/she is able to produce a simple serve.